EPHEMERAL FOREST LANDS

 Persimmon

 The persimmon is a hardwood species that grow best in well drained soil.
 Species like bear, deer, coyote, fox, raccoon, opossum, quail, squirrel, and wild turkey rely on fruit as a food source in the fall.
-The persimmon tree is where over 45 butterfly and moth species lay their eggs.
+The persimmon tree is where over forty-five butterfly and moth species lay their eggs.

 Pokeweed